Jcanno/best-queue/README.md

 ## Introduction

-`queue-request` is a library to control your concurrence request like a queue.A queue is consisted of task.A task contains one `Promise Function` at least.When a task finished, the next task will run.
+`queue-request` supports to control concurrence request.A queue is consisted of some batches of requests.Every batch of requests contains one `request` at least.When a batch of requests finished, the next batch of requests will run.

-## Installation
+## Install
 type in the command line to install with:

 ```js